For details of our services see our Regular Services page.

 There is a free public car park in the village, but on a Sunday morning we can use the school playground as a car park.
 The entrance to this is round the bend, past the church.
 There's a short path back to the church opposite the main entrance to the school.

 There are normally two options for worship each Sunday.
 The main service is at 10am and we call it the Parish Eucharist.
-Most Sundays we have Sunday Club for children, who meet in the school to begin with and join us for a blessing during Holy Communion.
-About once a month everyone gathers in church for the whole service.
-This is known as an 'All-age' Eucharist and lasts about 50 minutes.
+On some special Sundays, for example Mothering Sunday, the 10am service is replaced by a slightly shorter, All Age Eucharist and the service should be appropriate for children of all ages.
 At 8am there is a Eucharist, or Thanksgiving, service, which follows the Common Worship liturgy most weeks, with a Book of Common Prayer form of worship on the last Sunday in the month.
 This service lasts about half an hour and there is no music.

 It's good to arrive about 5 minutes before the service starts, so you can find somewhere you'd like to sit, you may of course sit wherever you like.